crutonjohn/baremetalblog/content/about.md

-+++
+---
-title = "about"
+title: "about"
-description = ""
+description: ""
-date = "2021-01-07"
-aliases = ["about-us", "about-me", "contact"] author = "Curtis John"
+aliases: ["about-us", "about-me", "contact"]
-+++
+---

-I am a father, Site Reliability Engineer, and the Sisyphus of tinkering.
-For work I specialize in monitoring and observability.
-I am very passionate about SRE tenents, open source software, Linux, music, automation, and breaking stuff until it works.
+i am a father, Site Reliability Engineer, and the Sisyphus of tinkering.
+For work i specialize in monitoring and observability. i am very passionate about SRE tenents, open source software, Linux, music, automation, and breaking stuff until it works.

 ## what?

-This is a blog to help me document any problems, solutions, software, hardware, albums, bands, and discoveries I may find in my internet travels.
-Some of the things I may write about are:
+this is a blog to help me document any problems, solutions, software, hardware, albums, bands, and discoveries i may find in my internet travels. some of the things i may write about are:

 - Linux
 - Kubernetes